ebiggz/firebot-script-minecraft-rcon/README.md

 4. Restart Firebot
 5. Add a **Send Minecraft RCON Command** effect to anything you want

+> Note: Firebot will need to be restarted if you change any of the settings (host/port/password)

 ## MC Server Setup

 - Ensure the server has RCON enabled in _server.properties_ (`enable-rcon=true`)